Call for Speakers is now closed. Thank you to everyone who has participated and shared their work.

 - Has a robust evidence base with reliable results

-Watch some of the sessions from our previous conferences to get an idea of the quality of content at the International Forum.
+Need inspiration for your submission?
+Watch some of the sessions from our previous conferences to get an idea of the quality of the content at the International Forum.

-For the International Forum taking place in our 26th year, we have six key areas for submissions.
+For the International Forum in Gothenburg, we have seven key areas for submissions.

 One of the biggest challenges facing the global quality movement is limiting the harm caused by medical error.
 Abstracts in this stream should consider innovative ways to tackle this issue, considering how we prevent adverse events through advances in technology, process and human factors training.
 We’re also looking for approaches that analyse what goes well (frequent events) in order to create a system that is able to adapt to shifting and unexpected conditions without a reduction in quality of care.